Dilute Bose gas with three-body interaction: recent results and open questions: Three-body interactions and scattering energy

 In fact, the minimization problem~\eqref{eq:def-scat-energy} naturally generalizes to the case of hard sphere potentials

 for which we find $b(v_{\rm hs})=c_d a^{d-2}$.
 Thus $b(v)^{1/(d-2)}$ plays the role of the {\em scattering length}, up to a universal factor.

 On one hand, when $d = 3$ it is well-known that the scattering solution $\varphi(x)$ of~\eqref{eq:def-scat-energy} behaves like $a/|x|$ at infinity, where the constant $a=(8\pi)^{-1}b(v)>0$ is the scattering length of $v$.
-This is the typical situation associated with two-body interactions studied in~\cite{LieYng-98,LieSeiYng-00,LieSei-02}.
+This is the typical situation associated with two\nobreakdash-body interactions studied in~\cite{LieYng-98,LieSeiYng-00,LieSei-02}.

-On the other hand, we will be interested here in the case $d=6$, which is associated to three-body interactions as in~\eqref{eq:U-V}.
+On the other hand, we are interested here in the case $d=6$, which is associated to three\nobreakdash-body interactions as in~\eqref{eq:U-V}.
 In this case, $b(v)^{1/4}$ plays the role of the scattering length.